mhwcat/3dhw/README.md

 ## Building
 ### Vulkan caveats
-CMake will try to automatically find Vulkan SDK path based on environment variable, but if it fails, set it manually in `VULKAN_SDK_DIR` CMake variable.
+CMake will try to automatically find Vulkan SDK path based on environment variable, but if it fails, set it manually in CMake.

 Vulkan uses precompiled SPIR-V shaders, so before running example, shaders have to be compiled using `glslc` (provided with Vulkan SDK):
 ```